wareya/autotyler/README.md

 ![out_basic](examples/basicborder_output.png)

-(This example's inpu tiles are inspired by, but are not based on, a pair of tiles from [this entry on opengameart](https://opengameart.org/content/tiny-16-basic))
+(This example's input tiles are inspired by, but are not based on, a pair of tiles from [this entry on opengameart](https://opengameart.org/content/tiny-16-basic))

 ### 3x3